According to a survey from Upwork, a popular marketplace for freelancers, there are about 59 million freelancers in just the US alone.

 Why is bookkeeping important for freelancers?

 Keeping detailed and accurate books gives you the groundwork for building your financial plans as a solopreneur.
-It helps you measure your success as a freelancer, plan for your business goals, and prepare for tax season.
+It helps you measure your success, plan and budget for your business goals, and prepare for tax returns and tax season.

-A bookkeeping system that works for you is crucial to your success as an independent contractor.
+A bookkeeping system for an independent contractor is crucial to your success.
 Fortunately, there are several solutions available on the market.
 Whether it is software or hiring a bookkeeper, a good bookkeeping system for freelancers will assist you in reaching your business goals.

 You should open a business-only bank account as soon as you start your freelance business.
 It doesn’t necessarily need to be a business account.
 A second bank account is sufficient when you’re just getting started.